 through the process will be notified by the first of October.

-- Grants are paid out in late November or December.
+- Grants are delivered in late November & early December.

 In addition to the above, the following guidelines will be used

 - NDCF does not have a narrow area of focus.
 The Board looks

 at each project on its merits.